Wild Senna (Senna marilandica)

 Photo by Leticia Provencio

-Clasping milkweed (Asclepias amplexicaulis) is a native, perennial wildflower in Wisconsin.
+Clasping milkweed is a native, perennial wildflower in Wisconsin.
 It grows one to three feet tall.
-The flowers have a soft pink hue, often in shades of cream or green.
-The flower structure is complex.
-The flowers form in a compact rounded cluster that is two to four inches in diameter.
-Each flower has five petals that reflex backward.
-Above the flowers are five hood-like structures.
-The leaves are opposite and have a waxy appearance.
-The base of the leaf clasps the stem.
-The leaves are oval, three to five inches long, and two inches wide.
-It grows in dry habitats in sandhills, dry open woods, pine savannahs, and fallow fields.
-They do best where they can receive at least six hours of full sun.
-Partial shade the rest of the day works well.
+The flowers have a soft pink hue, often washed with cream or green.
+The flower structure is complex: each rounded cluster is two to four inches in diameter, with five reflexed petals and five hood‑like structures above them.
+The leaves are opposite, waxy, and oval, three to five inches long and about two inches wide, with bases that clasp the stem.
+This species grows in dry habitats such as sandhills, dry open woods, pine savannas, and fallow fields.
+It performs best in full sun but tolerates partial shade.